This and That Around Town News and Happings - Wenatchee, Washington USA

 On Aug.
 23, commissioners discussed the proposed trail with Parlette,

-Leavenworth resident Valla Howell and others from the Chelan-Douglas
+Leavenworth resident Valla Howell and others from the

-Land Trust
+Land Trust,

-, Wenatchee Valley Convention & Visitors Bureau, Leavenworth
+Wenatchee Valley Convention & Visitors Bureau,

-, Cascade Foothills Farmland Association and Wenatchee
+Chamber of Commerce, Cascade Foothills Farmland Association and

-Valley Sports Council
+Valley Sports Council.

 Money for the effort could come from private donations, state and